OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 #### **4.1.2.
 Loading and running the hello_world example AFU**

-The platform-independent [example AFUs](https://github.com/OFS/examples-afu.git) repository provides some interesting examples AFU's.
+The platform-independent [examples-afu](https://github.com/OFS/examples-afu.git) repository provides some interesting examples AFU's.
 In this section, you will compile and execute the PIM-based ```hello_world``` AFU.
 The RTL of the ```hello_world``` AFU receives from the host application an address via memory-mapped I/O (MMIO) write and generates a DMA write to the memory line at that address.
 The content written to memory is the string "Hello world!".
 The host application spins, waiting for the memory line to be updated.
 Once available, the software prints out the string.

 The ```hello_world``` example AFU consists of the following files.